SAP-archive/teched2020-DEV360/exercises/part1/README.md

    <img src="/exercises/part1/images/cli_assign_uas.png" width="70%"/>
 </p>

-5. Next is to assign an entitlement to the **Application Runtime** service.
+5. Next step is to assign an entitlement to the **Application Runtime** service.
 For this, you first need to free the quota assigned to the *“trial”* subaccount, which gets all the quota assigned to it by default (4 units).
 Locate the subaccount ID of the *“trial”* subaccount which can be derived in multiple ways, one of them is via the “info” button in the cockpit.